alex-neal/mars_cnn/index.md

     0.8446771502494812

-The accuracy on the test set is 85.5%.
+The accuracy on the test set is 84.5%.
 Let's have a look at Wagstaff et al's results for comparison.
-The following table from the original paper includes their results along with two baselines: random-choice guessing, and always selecting the "other" category, which is the most common.
+The following table from the original paper includes their results along with two baselines: random-choice guessing, and always selecting the most common "other" category.

 ![Wagstaff Results](mars_cnn_files/wagstaff_table.png)